Inflation, electroweak phase transition, and Higgs searches at the LHC in the two-Higgs-doublet model: Introduction

 \section{Introduction}

 The cosmic inflation during very early phase of the Universe can explain a number of cosmological problems, such as the horizon and flatness problems \cite{infla1,infla2,infla3}.
-A attractive scenario is the Standard Model (SM) Higgs as the inflation field, which is non-minimally coupled to gravity \cite{non-mini-grav,higgs-infla1,higgs-infla2}.
+A attractive scenario is the Standard Model (SM) Higgs as the inflaton field, which is non-minimally coupled to gravity \cite{non-mini-grav,higgs-infla1,higgs-infla2}.
 The SM Higgs plays an important role in particle physics, and its properties can be measured at the LHC.
 However, the current LHC data set the SM Higgs mass, $m_h \approx 125$ GeV \cite{atlas125,cms125}, which hints that the SM Higgs self-coupling runs to be negative values well below the Planck scale or the inflationary scale \cite{smrge-1,smrge-2,smrge-3}.
 The SM vacuum becomes unstable before the non-minimal coupling becomes dominant.
 Therefore, the Higgs sectors of the SM need to be extended to achieve the Higgs inflation.
-In addition, for the Higgs inflation, the unitarity is broken at the energy scale $m_{Pl}/\xi$ with $\xi$ being the non-minimal coupling parameter.
-New particles and interactions should be introduced at the scale $m_{Pl}/\xi$ to restore unitarity \cite{uv-1,uv-2}.
-Ref. \cite{1310.7410} suggested that unitarity may be restored if loop corrections at all orders are considered.
-There is some debate on whether the Higgs inflation suffers from the unitarity problem at high scale $m_{Pl}/\xi$ \cite{uv-1,uv-2,1310.7410,0903.0355,0912.5463,1002.2995,1008.5157,1403.3219,1404.4627}, which is beyond the scope of this paper.